arbenson/fast-matmul/algorithms/README.md

     Smirnov, A. V. "The bilinear complexity and practical algorithms for matrix multiplication."
 Computational Mathematics and Mathematical Physics 53.12 (2013): 1781-1795.

+*  A \<3, 3, 6\> algorithm based on Smirnov's from Tichavský et al.:

+    Tichavský, Petr, Anh-Huy Phan, and Andrzej Cichocki.
+"Numerical CP decomposition of some difficult tensors."
+Journal of Computational and Applied Mathematics 317 (2017): 362-370.

 *  Strassen's algorithm: `strassen222.hpp`:

     Strassen, Volker.
 "Gaussian elimination is not optimal."
 Numerische Mathematik 13.4 (1969): 354-356.